Debbie Abrahams MP (Oldham East and Saddleworth)

 Layla Moran (Oxford West and Abingdon)

-Caroline is a Conservative Party politician in the UK.
+Caroline Nokes is a Conservative Party politician in the UK.
 She has been the Member of Parliament for the Hampshire constituency of Romsey and Southampton North since 2010.
-Caroline has a keen interest in environmental issues.
-She is championing the Duke of Burgundy butterfly.
-Caroline is the Chair of the Women and equalities Committee.
+Caroline has a keen interest in environmental issues and she is championing the Duke of Burgundy butterfly.
+In Parliament, Caroline is the Chair of the Women and Equalities Committee.

 “I’m thrilled to be working with Butterfly Conservation to raise the profile of this rare butterfly and I’m hoping that by being a ‘Species Champion’ I can contribute to securing its future in Hampshire.”View Species

-Mathew Offord has been the Conservative Party Member of Parliament for the suburban constituency of Hendon in north London since 2010.
-The constituency contains part of Brent Reservoir (commonly known as the Welsh Harp), a large area of open water designated as a Site of Special Scientific Interest for its breeding waterbirds.
-A former political analyst for the BBC, Matthew is a keen sailor and scuba diver and Fellow of the Royal Geographical Society.
-He is championiong the Sandwich tern.
-He is a member of the House of Commons Environmental Audit Committee.View Species
+Matthew Offord has been the Conservative Party Member of Parliament for the suburban constituency of Hendon in north London since 2010 and is championing the sandwich tern.
+His constituency contains part of Brent Reservoir (commonly known as the Welsh Harp), a large area of open water designated as a Site of Special Scientific Interest for its breeding waterbirds.
+In Parliament, Matthew is a member of the Environmental Audit Committee and is Vice-Chair for the Environment and Ocean Conservation All-Party Parliamentary Groups.View Species

 Rebecca Pow MP (Taunton Deane)

-Rebecca is a Conservative Party politician in the UK.
-She is the Member of Parliament for Taunton Deane in Somerset and is championing the lapwing The largely rural constituency contains the market towns of Taunton and Wellington, plus surrounding Somerset villages.
-Rebecca is chair of the All-Party Parliamentary Group on Ancient Woodland and Veteran Trees and an officer of the All-Party Parliamentary Group for Climate Change.
-She launched and champions the Sustainable Soils Alliance and is Parliamentary Under Secretary of State for the Natural Environment.View Species
+Rebecca Pow is the Conservative Member of Parliament for Taunton Deane in Somerset, a largely rural constituency containing the market towns of Taunton and Wellington, plus surrounding Somerset villages.
+Rebecca champions the lapwing, a popular but declining farmland bird with a distinctive display call and flight.
+Rebecca launched and champions the Sustainable Soils Alliance and, in Parliament, she is the Parliamentary Under Secretary of State at DEFRA (Minister for Nature Recovery and the Domestic Environment).View Species

 Victoria Prentis (Banbury/North Oxfordshire)

-Victoria is a Conservative Party politician and since 2015 has been the Member of Parliament for Banbury (North Oxfordshire), a rural constituency with two main population centres: Banbury and Bicester.
-Victoria, who champions the corn bunting, comes from a farming family and is qualified as a barrister.
-In Parliament she is the Minister for Agriculture and Fisheries.View Species
+Victoria Prentis is the Conservative Member of Parliament for Banbury, a rural constituency with two main population centres: Banbury and Bicester.
+Victoria, who comes from a farming family, champions the corn bunting, a farmland bird in the UK Red List.
+In Parliament, Victoria is the Minister for Farming, Fisheries and Food.View Species

 Barry Sheerman (Huddersfield)